Practical Introduction to Non-Linear Finite Element Analysis

 ● Creep and Visco-elasticity

-Basic theory of creep, FE algorithms for creep problems and time marching, Explicit and implicit time integrations, Discussion of typical practical creep applications.
+Basic theory of creep, Finite Element algorithms for creep problems and time marching, Explicit and implicit time integrations, Discussion of typical practical creep applications.

 ● Contact Problems